 And I think that's bullshit.

-I don't think that there's any way that he can get there without core denials of what his thing is built on.
+I don't think that there's any way he can get there without core denials of what his thing is built on.

-As fundamental as America, the idea is, the thing that we can all agree on, regardless of your specifics about government, is that we're not housing soldiers.
+Yeah, no, we, as like fundamental as America, the idea is, the thing that we can all agree on, regardless of your specifics about government, is that we're not housing soldiers.

 It's fascinating to me because I don't think it's possible to convince me that Palantir should exist.